grexx22/BlueMix/README.md

 Once you've signed up to use Coalesce.Info, there are a few easy steps to go live.

-1. Log-in into the demo application with the credentials used for signup to view news alerts for the sample Fortune 500 companies.
+1. [Log-in](https://v2-0.coalesce.info/html/index.html#/login){:new_window} into the Coalesce.Info with the credentials used for signup to view news alerts for the sample Fortune 500 companies.

-2. Copy your Coalesce credentials keys into the Bluemix developer portal (Note: Never share your credentials / API keys outside of the Bluemix developer portal!)
+2. Copy your Coalesce username / password credentials into the Bluemix developer portal (Note: Never share your credentials outside of the Bluemix developer portal!)

 3. Use the Coalesce.Info API for real-time access (requires subscription)